hamiltonmasond/startup/README.md

 I now have a much better understanding of how to integrate regular CSS and Bootstrap at the same time.
 I have always had trouble using them both, prefering to use one or the other.
 Seeing them integrated has help me expand my view of what is possible with simple CSS.

+Simon - JavaScript
+Studying the code from the JS files has helped me have a better understanding of how promises are integrated into projects.
+Using async has never been the easiest for me and seeing how it effects the HTML has given me ideas of how to best integrate them into my start-up project.